krivenko/libcommute/doc/expression/gamma.rst

-Introducing a new :ref:`algebra <generator>` is as easy as deriving a class from the abstract base :class:`libcommute::generator`. *libcommute*'s DSL can work with algebras, whose generators :math:`g_\alpha` obey commutation relations
+Introducing a new :ref:`algebra <generator>` is as easy as deriving a class from the abstract base :class:`libcommute::generator`. *libcommute*'s DSL can work with algebras, whose generators :math:`g_\alpha` obey the commutation relations

 .. math::